 The MADE (Minocycline in Alzheimer’s Disease Efficacy trial) is a double-blind randomised trial that investigated whether a daily dose of either 200 mg or 400 mg of minocycline hydrochloride over two years would slow the decline in cognitive and functional ability compared to a placebo.

 Minocycline is an antibiotic medication used most commonly to treat infections and acne.
-Laboratory research suggests that minocycline might also slow the progress of AD and this is what the MADE trial aims to find out.
+Laboratory research suggested that minocycline might also slow the progress of Alzheimer's disease (AD).

 Please contact email@example.com for further information.